Cloud-Computing-Spring-2025/word-based-sentiment-scoring-and-trend-analysis-on-texts-team-07-thala-for-a-reason/README.md

 # Task 2

 ## Overview
-This task focuses on word frequency analysis with lemmatization using Apache Hadoop MapReduce.
-The goal is to process historical text data, extract word occurrences, and apply lemmatization to normalize words before aggregating their frequencies.
-This is Task 2 in a larger project on sentiment scoring and trend analysis.
+The goal of this task is to compute word frequencies by splitting sentences into individual words and applying lemmatization to normalize variations.
+The output provides word frequencies per book ID and year, enabling historical text analysis.

 ## Input Dataset
 The dataset consists of historical texts, where each line is formatted as: